-Why Is There a USCIS Delay in Processing My Immigration Case?
+Why Are There USCIS Delays in Processing My Immigration Case?

 Unfortunately, USCIS delays are common.
 Maybe you sent an immigration application with United States Citizenship and Immigration Service (USCIS) years ago, but never got a decision.
 Now you wonder if something went wrong.